anisbet/oclc4/Readme.md

+# TODO
+## Add batch processing
+Typically there are thousands of records to send and the web service sometimes stops responding.
+* Detect timeout delay of more than {config} seconds.
+* Save the unprocessed files.
+* Log the event.
+* Optionally restart after {config} delay has elapsed.

 # What's New?
 * The application has moved to a batch process, which means that if OCLC drops the connection, after a configurable amount of time, the remaining list of adds and deletes are written to restorable files and the application exits.
 The timeout setting can be set in `prod.json:"requestTimeout"` for web service request timeout: 10 seconds is done with `'requestTimeout': 10`.